 HIGH FREQUENCY AND TRICKY WORDS

 As a school, we have developed our own order of teaching for the first 100 High Frequency Words.
-This was developed by the subject lead for Reading and the subject lead for Phonics.
+This was developed by the subject leaders for Early Reading and Phonics.

 The 100 words have been split in to 25 sets of words and into Phase 2, 3, 4 and 5.
 Each set contains between 3 and 5 words.
 The words have been grouped specifically in order to aid the children’s learning of them e.g. he, she, me, we and be have been grouped together in one set as they all contain the /e/ grapheme with the pronunciation of /ee/.

 The children are taught the sets of words in phonics lessons e.g. they will learn Phase 3 Set 9 words alongside learning Phase 3 graphemes.
 The children take the sets of words home with them to practise.
 Each set has two copies of each word, on different coloured card.
 This means that children can play games e.g. snap, to make learning them a fun and engaging experience.
 The children will take home their first set of words once they have started reading Lilac book band, which is usually during Nursery or Reception.